dfinity/interface-spec/spec/index.md

     The deadline, in nanoseconds since 1970-01-01, after which the caller will stop waiting for a response.

     For calls with best-effort responses, the deadline is computed based on the time the call was made, and the `timeout_seconds` parameter provided by the caller.
-For other calls, the deadline will be set to 0.
+For other calls, a deadline of 0 will be returned.

 ### Responding {#responding}